niallroche/raphtory_mcp/README.md

 ### 3. Implementation Details

 The module uses:
+- An executing Raphtory GraphQL server (this needs to be running)
 - `httpx` for async HTTP requests with HTTP/2 support
 - FastMCP for resource management
 - Persistent connections through a global async client